Hackney RFC: Clubhouse fire

 The prospects for Hackney RFC were severely damaged when its clubhouse was destroyed by a fire in April 1999.
 At the beginning of that season, the club fielded four sides on a regular basis with the 1st XV competing in London 3 (Level 7).
 Without facilities, the club lost a large part of its playing base.
 The club plummeted down through the leagues and in 2004 was playing in Herts/Middlesex North 3 (Level 11), fulfilling its fixtures on an intermittent basis and often playing without a full complement of 15 players.
 The club had no changing rooms and used the facilities of the Lea Valley Rowing Club.
 Post-match hospitality was provided by The Swan Public House.

 Recent history

 The club managed to reverse its decline through good recruitment, player enthusiasm and the unwavering commitment of the club's committee.
-The 2004/05 and 2005/06 season saw the club fulfill every fixture.
+The 2004–05 and 2005–06 season saw the club fulfill every fixture.

 Building on this progress, the club won Herts/Middlesex North 3 but was not promoted to Level 10 due to a restructure of the lower leagues.
-The club demonstrated that it belonged at a higher level by winning promotion again in the 2008/09 season.
+The club demonstrated that it belonged at a higher level by winning promotion again in the 2008–09 season.
 This season also saw the launch of a 2nd XV side, nicknamed the Hackney Gargoyles.
-The club's rugby sevens side also finished runners up in the Middlesex Sevens Jug Competition.
-The following year, the club fielded a 3rd XV side, now known as the Gogs, for the first time in 12 years.
+The club's rugby sevens side also finished runner-up in the Middlesex Sevens Jug Competition.
+The following year, the club fielded a 3rd XV side, now known as the Gogs, for the first time in twelve years.
 The 2nd and 3rd teams progressed quickly up the Merit league structure with the Gargoyles reaching Merit 1 in 2015.
+Following a further league championship for the 1st XV in 2014, the club enjoyed a historic season in 2016–17 with the 1st XV going the entire season unbeaten and dropping just one bonus point alongside the 2nd XV becoming league champions and the 3rd XV winning the cup.

 The Hackney Ladies side were formed in 2010 and soon joined the RFU women's league, gaining promotion in 2013.
 They continue to expand rapidly and have increased their membership dramatically over the past few years.

-Following a further league championship for the 1st XV in 2014, the club enjoyed a historic season in 2016/17 with the 1st XV going the entire season unbeaten and dropping just one bonus point alongside the 2nd XV becoming league champions and the 3rd XV winning the cup.

 Hackney RFC now uses the Spring Hill Recreation Ground changing rooms as its base following its reopening in 2011, though it lost the use of The Swan Public house when the owners sold the premises to a local synagogue.
 The club now hosts opposition teams at the Lea Rowing Club bar, Spring Hill, London E5 9BL.